abdur-rahman54/Docker/iris-model/README.md

 	```
 	WORKDIR /app
 	```
-	This sets the working directory inside the container to /app.
+	This sets the working directory inside the container to `/app`.
 All subsequent commands will be run from this directory.

 3. Copy Files:
 	```
 	COPY docker-model.py requirements.txt model.pkl ./
 	```
-	This command copies all listed files from your current directory on the host machine to the working directory (/app) inside the Docker container.
+	This command copies all listed files from your current directory on the host machine to the working directory (`/app`) inside the Docker container.

 4. Install Dependencies:
 	```
 	RUN pip install --no-cache-dir -r requirements.txt
 	```
-	This installs the Python dependencies specified in the requirements.txt file.
-The --no-cache-dir option prevents pip from caching the packages, reducing the image size.
+	This installs the Python dependencies specified in the `requirements.txt` file.
+The `--no-cache-dir` option prevents pip from caching the packages, reducing the image size.

 5. Command to Run:
 	```
 	CMD ["python", "docker-model.py"]
 	```
 	This specifies the command that will run when the container starts.
-In this case, it will run the docker-model.py Python script.
+In this case, it will run the `docker-model.py` Python script.

 ## Installation